postlight/wp-callisto-migrator/README.md

 4. If desired, the plugin has its own settings page where you can change the Mercury Parser API endpoint.

 ## Instructions
-The WordPress Mercury Parser allows for creating WP posts by importing content from other websites using the Mercury Parser API.
+The WordPress Universal Migrator allows for creating WP posts by importing content from other websites using the Mercury Parser API.
 The process is simple and straightforward:
   1. On the plugin page, select the text box and enter up to 5 URLs per batch.
 Malformed or duplicate URLs will be ignored.
   2. For each URL, the plugin will then trigger the Mercury Parser to parse through each of the desired pages, and then have them reconstructed in WordPress.